excecutors/wrds-ma-impact-pipeline/README.md

 ### 1. Data Ingestion

-Pulls M&A and financial data from WRDS (PitchBook and Preqin).
+Pulls M&A and financial data from WRDS (PitchBook, CRSP and Compustat).
 Saves raw CSVs into `data/bronze/`.

 ### 2. Data Storage